OHDSI/TheBookOfOhdsi/NetworkResearch.md

 \BeginKnitrBlock{rmdimportant}<div class="rmdimportant">Not sure where to publish your OHDSI network study?
 Consult JANE (Journal/Author Name Estimator), a tool which takes your abstract and scans publications for relevance and fit (http://jane.biosemantics.org/).</div>\EndKnitrBlock{rmdimportant}

 As manuscripts are written, each participating site is encouraged to review and ensure the output follows external publication processes.
 At a minimum, the participating site should designate a publication  The choice of which journal to submit a study to is at the discretion of the study lead.
 The presentation of results may occur in any forum of their choosing (e.g. an OHDSI Symposium, another academic proceeding or in a journal publication).
-Researchers are also invited to present OHDSI Network Studies on weekly OHDSI community calls and at OHDSI Symposiums across the globe.
+Researchers are also invited to present OHDSI Network Studies on weekly OHDSI community calls and at OHDSI Symposia across the globe.

 ## Forward looking: using network study automation